as root

 Central Logging

 One thing that can make your life easier, in case something unexpected happens, is to have logs.
-I have decided to use my control01
+I have decided to use my control01 node as a central logging server using rsyslog.

 On logging server